metablaster/WindowsFirewallRuleset/README.md

 if you want to fix some problem.
 - Any rule that results in "Access denied" while loading should be reloaded by executing specific script again.
-- If project was manually downloaded, transferred from another computer or media then you should [unblock all files](https://devblogs.microsoft.com/scripting/easily-unblock-all-files-in-a-directory-using-powershell/) in project first to avoid YES/NO spam questions for every executing script, by using `Scripts\UnblockProject.ps1` script.\
+- If the project was manually downloaded, transferred from another computer or media then you should\
+[unblock all files](https://devblogs.microsoft.com/scripting/easily-unblock-all-files-in-a-directory-using-powershell/)
+in project first to avoid YES/NO spam questions for every executing script, by running `Scripts\UnblockProject.ps1` script.\
 Master script `Scripts\SetupFirewall.ps1` does this in case if you forget, but initial YES/NO spam questions will still be visible in that case.